zzzprojects/iOS-Tutorial/docs/pages/getting-started/add-toolbar.md

 }
 ```

-Let’s run your application, and you can see a switch button which can enable/disable the dark mode.
+Let's run your application, and you can see a switch button which can enable/disable the dark mode.

 <img src="https://raw.githubusercontent.com/zzzprojects/iOS-Tutorial/master/docs/images/toolbar11.png">